Alextopher/mahoney-best/content/robotics/home.md

 | **Off Season** | Self directed project.
 Ideally you help build something that pushes the team forward for the benefit of all future generations. |
 | **4th** | A senior's role on the team is more self-directed.
 Continue programming as you see fit.
 I encourage you to take on more of a leadership role in the team, and try to have in impact with our wider community. |

 It's perfectly fine to take a break or start late.
 FIRST isn't about "being on track" it's about pushing yourself, wherever you are right now, to discover and innovate.
-I'm more than happy to get Juniors and Seniors learning Java or give Freshman and Sophomores opportunities to lead, it's not all one size fits all.
+I'm more than happy to get Juniors and Seniors learning Java or give Freshman and Sophomores opportunities to lead.
+Nothing here is one size fits all.